MatthewReid854/reliability/docs/Fitting all available models to ALT data.rst

 Example 3
 ---------

 In this third example, we will look at how to extract specific parameters from the output.
-This example uses a dataset from reliability.Datasets.
+This example uses a dataset from `reliability.Datasets`.
 The plots are turned off for this example.

 .. code:: python